bfoley13/AKS/website/blog/2026-04-15-rag-qdrant-autoindexer/index.md

 | #138191 | Container status sort | 9/20 (45%) | 15/20 (75%) | 15/20 (75%) |
 | **Average** | | **12.1/20 (61%)** | **14.2/20 (71%)** | **13.0/20 (65%)** |

 Performance varied more by task type than by approach.
-Multi-file and integration heavy bugs showed clear separation, while single-file fixes converged across all methods.
-On average, Hybrid performed best (71%), but the gap is small relative to per task variance.
+Multi-file and integration-heavy bugs showed clear separation, while single-file fixes converged across all methods.
+On average, Hybrid performed best (71%), but the gap is small relative to per-task variance.

 The gap isn’t massive, but it’s consistent.
 Hybrid never collapsed on any single test case, while RAG struggled more on multi-file bugs and Local was more variable depending on how well specified the issue was.